Where to buy, sell and exchange Bitcoin and cryptocurrency.

 - Sell your BTG for fiat or crypto.
 If selling for cryptocurrency be sure to store your new crypto somewhere safe, like a hardware wallet.

 No one can say for sure.
 There are some factors you will need to consider though.

 Each fork is intended to improve bitcoin by overcoming certain shortfalls.

-Bitcoin has previously forked into Bitcoin Cash (BCH) designed to improve transaction speeds, and the Segwit2x fork (at block 494,784, projected for 16 November 2017) is intended to do the same.
+- Bitcoin has previously forked into Bitcoin Cash (BCH) to improve transaction speeds, and the Segwit2x fork (at block 494,784) is intended to do the same.

 Both of these use the same SHA-256 algorithm type as BTC.
 This means they're in more direct competition with BTC, because there's only a finite amount of hardware around to mine all three currency types.
 Miners will probably have to choose which one they'll spend their resources on.

 But BTG will be using the Equihash algorithm instead, which cannot be solved using the same purpose-made ASIC BTC mining system.
 Instead, it's designed to be mined with general purpose hardware.